The Role of MOSES: A Benchmarking Resource

 - MW: Molecular Weight.

-- Fréchet ChemNet Distance (FCD): Measures similarity in biological/chemical space using the close-to-final layer activations of a pre-trained network (ChemNet).
+- Fréchet ChemNet Distance (FCD): Measures similarity in biological/chemical space using the penultimate-layer (second-to-last layer) activations of a pre-trained network (ChemNet).

 - Similarity to Nearest Neighbor (SNN): Measures the precision of generation by checking the closest match in the training set (Tanimoto similarity).

-- CharRNN Performance: Surprisingly, the simple character-level RNN (CharRNN) outperformed more complex models (like VAEs and GANs) on many metrics, achieving the best FCD scores ($0.073$).
+- CharRNN Performance: The simple character-level RNN (CharRNN) outperformed more complex models (like VAEs and GANs) on many metrics, achieving the best FCD scores ($0.073$).

 - Metric Trade-offs: No single metric captures “quality.”

-- The Combinatorial Generator achieved 100% validity and high diversity but struggled with distribution learning metrics (FCD), indicating it explores chemical space broadly but not naturally.
+- The Combinatorial Generator achieved 100% validity and high diversity.
+It struggled with distribution learning metrics (FCD), indicating it explores chemical space broadly without capturing natural distributions.

-- Implicit Constraints: A major finding was that neural models successfully learned implicit chemical rules (like avoiding PAINS structures) purely from the data distribution rather than explicit programming.
+- Implicit Constraints: A major finding was that neural models successfully learned implicit chemical rules (like avoiding PAINS structures) purely from the data distribution.

-- Recommendation: The authors suggest using FCD/Test for general model ranking, but emphasize checking specific metrics (validity, diversity) to diagnose model failure modes.
+- Recommendation: The authors suggest using FCD/Test for general model ranking, while emphasizing the importance of checking specific metrics (validity, diversity) to diagnose model failure modes.

 Reproducibility Details